 Altogether, DNS abuse exists, even when the identified abuse seems to be declining (spam, botnets) or at least not growing (phishing, malware).
 Activities coordinated by ICANN and the DNS Abuse Institute help the industry get a feel for where things happen and building capacity and sharing good practice to address issues arising, are important as to ensure we can continue to rely on the DNS in the years to come - with new opportunities, there will always be new potential threats to address - physical world, and online world alike.

-Block III: Planning for a More Trusted Internet: Marketplace for Action
+Block III: Planning Trusted Internet: Action